-This is one of the easiest plant science projects you will ever do – the bean plant experiment for kids.
+This is one of the easiest plant science projects you’ll ever do – the bean plant experiment for kids.
 When I taught public school, I did this every year with my science classes.
-All 30 kids had bean plants growing on our classroom window.
+All 30 kids had bean plants growing on our classroom windows.

 One reason I love this project is it is so simple, but teaches so much about plants (root growth, plant growth, photosynthesis, and so forth)